-NOTE: If your graphs say DEMO in the upper left corner of your screen, you must turn off the SENSOR DEMO mode to see your actual graphs (see the Using the Sensor Demo section in the Sensor features chapter).
+Note: If your graphs say DEMO in the upper left corner of your screen, you must turn off the SENSOR DEMO mode to see your actual graphs (see the Using the Sensor Demo section in the Sensor features chapter).

-Your pump shows an updated, real-time glucose measurement.
-This measurement is generated by data sent from the sensor to the transmitter, and then to the pump every five minutes.
+After you insert the sensor and complete all steps found in Setting up continuous glucose monitoring, on page 124, your pump will display continuous glucose measurements.
+These measurements are generated by data sent from the sensor to the transmitter, and then to the pump every five minutes.
 The pump converts these measurements to glucose graphs that include the following information: